rdclark/iota-beyond-rest/BeyondREST.markdown

 </div>

-# A distributed system you know and love: The web
+# The web as a distributed system

-TODO find a picture

 ## Characteristics of the web